Kiuwan logo

 3. Biometric False Positives and Negatives

 Biometric systems can sometimes falsely reject a legitimate user or accept an illegitimate one.
 Optimize the sensitivity settings of your biometric verification systems.
-In cases of failure, allow users to use other secure authentication methods as an override.
+In failure cases, allow users to use other secure authentication methods as an override.

 4. User Lockout